Composition of blood PDF

 • Secretion of Heparin

-• Resistance of Allergy
+• Resistance to Allergy

 • Destruction of Tumour cells